|

 Olea africana (African Olive) - This is an evergreen densely growing tree to 25 feet tall by 20 feet wide.
 It mainly differs from the common olive, Olea europaea, in its smaller flowers and fruits and green leaves that have a gold cast.
 It also maintains dense foliage to the ground and overall has a more upright habit.
 This is a good large screening plant.
 Plant in full sun.
 Olive trees have a better appearance if planted in deep, rich soil.
 Very drought tolerant once established.
 Hardy to 15-20° F.

-The information about Olea africana displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
-We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant. |
+The information about Olea africana that is displayed on this web page is based on research conducted in our nursery's horticultural library and from reliable online resources.
+We will also include observations made about this plant as it grows in our nursery gardens and other gardens that we have visited, as well how the crops have performed in containers in our nursery field.
+We also incorporate comments that we receive from others and welcome hearing from anyone with additional information, particularly if they share cultural information that aids others growing this plant.

 |